sccn/imat/README.md

 4. A factor to regulate dimensionality reduction on the time windows of the spectral data with PCA before ICA (**pcfac**) - the smaller pcfac, the more dimensions will be retained *ndims = (freqsxICs)/pcfac* where *freqs* is the number of estimated frequencies and *ICs* is the number of ICs (default is 7)
 5. Other IMA options (**pop\_runima_study options**) – e.g., which ICA algorithm to use   (see *pop_runima_study* help for more details)

+**Running IMA from the commandline**

+*[STUDY] = pop\_runIMA_study(STUDY, ALLEEG, 'freqscale', 'log','frqlim', [6 120],
+                                          'pcfac', 7,
+                                          'cycles', [6 0.5],
+                                          'selectICs', {'brain'},
+                                          'icatype', 'amica');*

+Here we are computing IMA on the subjects conatined in the study set (a separate IMA is run on the data of each subject).
+We are selecting brain ICs using IC label, with parameters for time-frequency decomposition: log scale, frequency limit 6 to 120Hz, wavelet cycles [6 0.5], reducing the dimensions of timewindows of the tf decomposition using pfac 7, and using AMICA as the ICA algorithm for IMA.

 ## Visualizing IMAT results for single subjects in the STUDY and multiple conditions